JustinNew/Scala/README.md

    class Navigator
 ```

+### Package Object
+  - Any kind of definition that you can put inside a class can also be at the top level of a package.
+  - To do so, put the definitions in a package object.
+  - Each package is allowed to have one package object.
+  - Anydefinitions placed in a package object are considered members of thepackage itself.

 ### var vs val
   - Object fields can be both mutable and immutable types and can be defined using either var or val.
   - Method parameters are always immutable which are defined by val keyword.